markbiz41/bizpartnr/project_plan.md

 # BizPartnr.com Steps
 5. User can receive and send out messages
 6. Partners can receive and send out messages
-7. Sign-up needs to show written: Email, Password, and Confirm Password
-8. Login needs to show written: Email and Password

 # User
 1. Visitors should be able to visit the home page